Google Artificial Intelligence: For cloud, big data, and Internet security

 What does Google AI involve?

 Cloud computing.
-The example above detailing how Google’s AI was able to successfully secure reservations at a salon and ask about reservations (or the lack of need to reserve) from a restaurant receptionist is probably the best instance of AI and cloud computing working together.
+The example above detailing how Google’s artificial intelligence was able to successfully secure reservations at a salon and ask about reservations (or the lack of need to reserve) from a restaurant receptionist is probably the best instance of AI and cloud computing working together.

 Google has the talent and resources to take advantage of AI technologies, and the cloud is certainly the best place to develop it and eventually deploy it.